FAIRmat-NFDI/pynxtools/docs/tutorial/build-a-reader.md

 A NeXus file is an HDF5 file with an agreed-upon internal layout.
 The layout is defined by an **application definition** (NXDL file): an XML schema that says which groups and fields a valid file must contain.

-`pynxtools` is the Python library that converts your raw data into a NeXus file and validates the result.
+`pynxtools` is the Python library that converts your raw data into a NeXus/HDF5 file and validates the result.

 ### The three-file pattern